windisfun.com

 True wind: the direction the wind is actually blowing.

-Apparent wind: the wind the sail and sailer feel; the angle of the apparent wind changes as the craft gains speed (it will make more sense in a bit).
+Apparent wind: the wind the sail and sailer feel; the

 Upwind: also known as into the wind.
-Usually refers to a course heading.
+Usually refers to a

 Bear up: Turn upwind